transplantation-immunology-maastricht/abo-analysis/README.md

 We have also added the ability for the pipeline to automatically set-up a conda or docker based environment with all required tools and libraries.

 Users may also opt for a workload manager such as `-profile slurm,docker|-profile slurm,conda`, is which case, all required modules docker/conda must be installed and loaded.
+The config slurm parameters must also be defined to ensure tasks are submitted to the correct resource queue/account.

 To run without the workload manager but with a specific containerization, use:
   - `nextflow run abo-analysis/main.nf -resume --outdir "$PWD/230128R_ABO_results" -with-conda`